 The quantum of development assessed in traffic generation terms provides an upper limit for academic floorspace against which future applications can be considered.
 Where it falls within these floorspace limits, there should be no need for additional traffic impact assessment.
-The Monitor and Manage approach and Framework Section 106 Agreement will provide the basis for identifying any mitigation measures considered necessary to address the specific impacts of any proposal being considered by the local planning and highway authorities.
+The Monitor and Manage approach and associated legal mechanism will provide the basis for identifying any mitigation measures considered necessary to address the specific impacts of any proposal being considered by the local planning and highway authorities.
 Where development comes forward outside of these floorspace limits or for uses not assessed through the SPD (for instance, proposals on the Science Park), a separate Transport Assessment should be scoped and submitted with any planning application following the principles set out in the Monitor and Manage approach.
+This does not preclude other non-transport obligations being sought from future development where consistent with the guidance in this SPD.